Sensitive Skin – Caring Ideas

 Always look for products that are gentle and designed not to irritate your skin.
 Avoid higher concentrations of strong ingredients like niacinamide, retinol, vitamin C, BHA (salicylic acid), or AHA (glycolic or lactic acid).
 If you have sensitive skin, always read the label before using a new product.

 2. Stay moisturized

-Moisturising is even more important for you if you have sensitive skin.
+Moisturizing is even more important for you if you have sensitive skin.
 Ask your esthetician for advice, or as a general rule, opt for a gentle, long-lasting moisturizer that’s designed to keep sensitive skin hydrated throughout the day.
 Ensure that it doesn’t contain any irritating ingredients or ingredients that you know will cause your skin to react.

 3. Keep it simple

-Most dermatologists recommend a simple three-step regime for sensitive skin: Cleanse, Moisturise, Protect.
+Most dermatologists recommend a simple three-step regime for sensitive skin: Cleanse, Moisturise, and Protect.
 Don’t get stressed about the latest 10-step skincare menus and multi-tasking products; with sensitive skin, less is more.

 4. Always stay protected

 Keep your skin protected at all times from the sun and environmental damage.
-Wear gloves to protect your hand when you are doing the laundry and household tasks.
+Wear gloves to protect your hands when you are doing the laundry and household tasks.
 Always wear sunscreen suitable for sensitive skin and use extra hydration when exposing your skin to harsh weather and temperatures.

 5. Stay away from the perfumed products